vitaly-t/pg-monitor/README.md

 New message line, exactly as shown on the screen, with color details removed.

 #### info

-Object with additional details about the new line of text:
+Object with additional information about the event:

-* time - Date object that was used for the screen, or `null` when it is an extra line with the event's details;
+* `time` - Date object that was used for the screen, or `null` when it is an extra line with the event's context details;
-* text - Message text without the time in front of it (color details removed).
+* `text` - message text without the time in front of it (color details removed);
+* `event` - name of the event being logged.

 # Themes